 Photography Gear Guide

-All photos can be geotagged using the built-in GPS, so I have the exact GPS coordinates for all of my photos.
+With the Canon 5D Mark IV, all photos can be geotagged using the built-in GPS, so I have the exact GPS coordinates for all of my photos.
 This seems to be an almost universal feature on cameras nowadays, so it’s not that earth shattering, but it is something the Mark III is lacking.
-You can get a separate GPS tagger for the camera (keep reading) but it makes the large camera even bulkier and heavier.
+You can get a separate GPS tagger for the camera but it makes the large camera even bulkier and heavier.

 My favorite feature is the built in Wi-Fi.
 Now, I can transfer photos directly from the camera to my phone and then share them almost instantly on Instagram and Facebook.
 This is huge for me.
 With the Mark III, I had to wait until we were back in the hotel, transfer the photos to my computer, and then share them from there.
 Again, this may not be important for some people, but it makes sharing our photos and experiences on social media so much easier and convenient.

-There are numerous other upgrades I love…a better, larger touch-screen LCD screen, an upgraded photo processor, and faster, more accurate focusing.
+There are numerous other upgrades I love over the Mark III…a better, larger touch-screen LCD screen, an upgraded photo processor, and faster, more accurate focusing.
 The Canon 5D Mark IV is 30 MP full frame camera with the ability to shoot 4K video.
 The photos I get with the Mark IV are crisper and clearer than the Mark III, although it is only a mild improvement.

 Here are some of my favorite photos taken with the Canon 5D Mark IV.